Urigo/graphql-modules/docs/introduction/context.md

 });
 ```

-You can read more about [authentication and how to implement it here](https://medium.com/the-guild/authentication-and-authorization-in-graphql-and-how-graphql-modules-can-help-fadc1ee5b0c2).
+You can read more about **[authentication and how to implement it here](https://medium.com/the-guild/authentication-and-authorization-in-graphql-and-how-graphql-modules-can-help-fadc1ee5b0c2)**.